 Opportunity cost doesn’t appear on a company’s income statements or balance sheets, yet, missed opportunities can be significant drivers of whether or not yearend goals for growth, profit and cash flow are realized.
 Most of us think of opportunity cost as the expense of inaction or the economic cost of one alternative over another.
 Consider the following scenarios:

-- Your largest volume raw material supplier has a short-term offer with substantial discounts because her inventory levels are too high.
-For you, the chance to increase your short-term profit margin is significant, but the order will require more cash (in 30 days) than you normally have on hand.
+- Company A's largest volume raw material supplier has a short-term offer with substantial discounts because its inventory levels are too high.
+For the buyer, the chance to increase their short‐term profit margin is significant, but the order will require more cash (in 30 days) than the buyer normally has on hand.

-- A high-margin, regular customer reaches out with great news of a larger than normal order with quick turnaround demands.
-The news is exciting for your revenue goals, but squeezes your cash flow because you’ll need to front the expenses of manufacturing the product.
+- A high‐margin, regular customer reaches out to Company B with great news of a larger than normal order with quick turnaround demands.
+The news is exciting for Company B's revenue goals, but squeezes its cash flow because it will need to front the expenses of manufacturing the product.

-- A prospect that you’ve been courting finally comes through with a larger-than-expected order.
+- A prospect that Company C has been courting finally comes through with a larger‐than‐expected order.
 They’ve experienced a seasonal spike in their business and their usual suppliers can’t deliver.
-You are thrilled to have the chance to finally begin a relationship with them, but you’re nervous whether or not your cash flow can absorb the overtime that will hit payroll.
+Company C is thrilled to have the chance to finally begin a relationship with them, but is nervous whether or not their cash flow can absorb the overtime that will hit payroll.

-- Your largest customer is struggling with cash flow due to a one-time write-off.
-You don’t want to damage your relationship with them, but their usual net 30 receivables are creeping to 60 days.
+- Company D's largest customer is struggling with cash flow due to a one‐time write‐off.
+Company D doesn’t want to damage its relationship with them, but their usual net 30 receivables are creeping to 60 days.

 Most owners will agree that all of these situations carry opportunity costs for business – real costs that will impact net income.
 What most don’t realize is that there is a solution that is neither rare nor complicated: a line of credit.
 A line of credit is an affordable, flexible tool that helps business owners keep their options open for opportunities (or unexpected situations).

-A Line of Credit provides flexible access to cash allowing your business to
+A Line of Credit provides flexible access to cash allowing a business to

 - Finance ongoing working capital when receivables are slow/late